irene-zy-zeng/ootd/README.md

 **Outfit Page**

 -  **Outfit Creation:** Users can create and save outfits by combining different wardrobe items.
-New outfit will be shown on All Outfit Page.
+New outfits will be shown on the All Outfit Page.